telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

             )
          )

-The example below demonstrates how to enable the page size dropdowns with custom page sizes.
+The following example demonstrates how to enable the page size dropdowns with custom page sizes.

 ###### Example